syncfusion-content/blazor-docs/blazor/datagrid/row-drag-and-drop.md

 ## Drag and Drop Between Two Grids with Different TValues

 The DataGrid row drag and drop feature allow to drag and drop grid rows between two grids that have different TValues.
-Specify the target component for grid row dropping using the TargetID property .When TargetID property of GridRowDropSettings is enabled, drag and drop within Grid cannot be performed.
+Specify the target component for grid row dropping using the TargetID property .When TargetID property of GridRowDropSettings is defined, drag and drop within Grid cannot be performed.
 Handle the `RowDropped` event to perform operations when rows are dropped.
 In the RowDropped event handler, dropped records details can be accessed and manipulate the records as per the dropped Grid datatype.

 Following a code example to how to implement drag and drop between two grids with different TValues using the between two DataGrid component.